Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/README.md

 Personal Budget Manager is a product to plan monthly costs based on users’ income.
 It can be used by ordinary users to manage their money and to encourage for investing and saving.

-The entire program runs in terminal.
+The entire program runs in a terminal.
 Users can enter their income and plan their costs using two available investing plans.
 Money can be spread into default or custom categories.
 The program runs with Google Sheets which is used to store data in the spreadsheet.

 All calculations are handled using [Python](https://www.python.org) language.
 Users enter data for processing and the result of calculation is returned in terminal or Google Sheets.